Home

 was born on May 20, 1849, at Hopwood, Fayette County, PA, the eldest daughter of Andrew and Sarah (Devan) Minerd.
 Her father, husband and brothers served in the Civil War.

-During the war, John served in the 40th Pennsylvania Volunteer Infantry, and later was transferred to the 11th Pennsylvania Reserves, Company F. While with the 40th Infantry, he became sick and was sent home on furlough in January 1862.
+During the war, John served in the 40th Pennsylvania Volunteer Infantry, Company F, also known as the 11th Pennsylvania Reserves, Company F. While with the 40th Infantry, he became sick and was sent home on furlough in January 1862.
 Later, upon returning to his regiment, he took part in the battle of Gaines Mills, on June 27, 1862.
-He surrendered there after a "great disaster" where he was wounded and taken prisoner.
+He surrendered there after a "great disaster" in which he was wounded and taken prisoner.

 "The officers and men were worn out and exhausted by the picketing and marching and fighting of the previous forty-eight hours," he wrote.
 The prisoners marched to Richmond and were placed in tobacco warehouses, and later were moved to "the bare and cheerless" prison camp on Belle Isle in the James River.

 John was held by the Confederates until August 6, when he was paroled at Aikens Landing.
-He returned to his regiment, which later fought in a number of important battles -- Second Bull Run, South Mountain, Antietam, Gettysburg, Brostow Station, New Hope Church, the Wilderness and Spottsylvania Court House.
+He returned to his regiment, which later fought in a number of important battles in 1862 -- Second Bull Run (Aug 28-30), South Mountain (Sept.
+14), Antietam (Sept.
+17) and Bristoe Station (Oct.
+14).

-Battle action at The Wilderness, showing the assault on Spotsylvania Court House
+Battle action at The Wilderness -- the assault on Spotsylvania Court House

 Soldiers wounded at The Wilderness